Chicago Bears Odds

 You can find prop bets by clicking through on the game listings.
 Oftentimes, you’ll see a link that’s labeled “more wagers.”
 Once you click on it, you’ll see the list of offerings for the current game.
 Here are a few examples of what you might see.

-- How many receiving yards will Darnell Mooney have — over/under 79.5?
+- How many receiving yards will DJ Moore have — over/under 79.5?

-- Will DJ Moore score a TD in the game — yes/no?
+- Will Keenan Allen score a TD in the game — yes/no?

-- Which player will have more sacks plus tackles — Robert Quinn or Aaron Donald?
+- Which player will have more sacks plus tackles — Montez Sweat or DeMarcus Walker?

-For regular props, books attach odds immediately, and they may fluctuate based on betting action.
+For regular props, sportsbooks attach odds immediately, and they may shift based on betting action.
 The same holds in the futures market.
 As bets begin to come in, there’s often movement based on where the betting action is going.

 The Bears have had some trouble finding stability at the QB position through the years.
 Consider this: Jay Cutler holds a number of the team’s passing records, and his tenure with the club only lasted from 2009-16.

-Let’s look at the players who started as QB for the Bears:
+Let’s look at the players who started as QB for the Bears since 2000:

 - 2021: Justin Fields — 10 games.
 Andy Dalton — 6.
 Nick Foles — 1.